cloudfoundry-incubator/kubo-deployment/docs/bosh-lite-on-vbox.md

 ## BOSH Lite on VirtualBox

-1. Make sure your machine has at least 8GB RAM, and 100GB free disk space.
+1. Check that your machine has at least 8GB RAM, and 100GB free disk space.
 Smaller configurations may work.

 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)